gilzoide/nested/README.md

   with the just parsed text value being the key and the following node being a value.
 To use `:` in a text value, the text must be quoted.
   Notice that keys are always text, but values can be either text or nested lists.
-- A semicolon `;` delimits separate nested lists, so that new values parsed are stored in a brand new list.
+- A semi-colon `;` delimits separate nested lists, so that new values parsed are stored in a brand new list.
 For example, the line `a b; c d; e f` evaluates to the same nested structure as `[a b] [c d] [e f]`.